SpaceX adds to busy space schedule with planned Starlink launch

-The launch, according to the 45th Weather Squadron, is set for Friday with a launch window of 9:21 a.m. to 10:21 a.m. with a 90% chance of favorable weather.
+The launch, according to the 45th Weather Squadron, is set for Friday with a 90% chance of favorable weather.

+According to SpaceX, there is an instantaneous launch window at 5:42 a.m.
+Friday.

-If the launch is delayed 24 hours, the forecast calls for an 80% chance of favorable conditions.
+If the launch is delayed 24 hours, the forecast calls for an 80% chance of favorable conditions with an instantaneous launch window of 5:20 a.m.

 Then, about two weeks later, the competitor to SpaceX’s Crew Dragon capsule, Boeing’s Starliner, is set to undergo its second, uncrewed orbital test flight.